 Future improvements to our study would involve increasing the data quality for validation, especially for the clinical validation of the atrial phenotypes.
 The clinical data available would also ideally be specifically acquired during the trials for evaluation against the predictions from CE-MRIs.
 For example, in future studies, the low-voltage maps recorded would be projected onto the CE-MRI segmented anatomy during the clinical recording phase to allow for direct comparisons of the fibrosis maps44.
 Further studies should also be set up to develop more samples of wall thickness variation.
 The development of semi-automatic, but accurate methods of wall thickness delineation would also be beneficial as current manual processes are too time consuming to be applied on a large scale.
 We also aim to acquire clinical information on our MRI datasets to be able to associate the predicted phenotypes retrospectively with patient outcomes and perform survival analysis.
 Lastly, the generalizability of AtriaNet would be further validated on more diverse imaging modalities such as computed tomography scans or imaging on other cardiac structures.

-Overall, we have proposed a robust pipeline for automated phenotyping which was validated on diverse and cross-centre imaging datasets.
-AtriaNet was shown to produce high quality segmentations, wall thickness estimations, and fibrosis quantifications which are crucial prerequisites during clinical assessment and treatment.
+Overall, we have proposed a robust pipeline for automated atrial phenotyping which was validated on diverse and cross-centre imaging datasets.
+AtriaNet was shown to produce high quality atrial segmentations, wall thickness estimations, and fibrosis quantifications which are crucial prerequisites during clinical assessment and treatment.
 The increased efficiency and accurate phenotyping may lead to the development of improved clinical diagnosis, patient stratification, and clinical guidance of patients with CVDs.
 The insights gained from our study may also impact the wider imaging community for transferring our simple yet effective framework to other image phenotyping tasks.